Wedding of Frederick V of the Palatinate and Princess Elizabeth: Stars and Statues: The Lord's Masque

 Sixteen fiery pages with torches danced below, and then waited to attend the male masque star dancers.
 As these masquers descended in a cloud, the woodland scene changed to reveal four silver women, dancers turned to stone by Jove, in niches built according to the canons of classical architecture but gilded and set with jewels.
 The statues came to life, and the niches were replenished with another four women, who came to life.
 The masquers danced two dances together, then drew the bride and groom to dance with them.
 The scene changed to a classical perspective with gold statues of the couple, and a central obelisk which served as Sybilla's needle.
 Sybilla delivered her message in Latin, prophesying Elizabeth's imperial destiny in the union of British and German peoples.
+The costumes were also designed by Inigo Jones, whose source material included a 1589 pageant or intermezzi in Florence celebrating the wedding of Christina of Lorraine and Ferdinando I de' Medici, Grand Duke of Tuscany.

 Campion's Lord's Masque was published in 1616.
 One song from Campion's masque, "Woo her and win her" was separately published with its music, including the lines: